Skip to main content

 • Timeline of messages, events, and channel activity

-• Status, priority, category, tags, assignment, and custom fields
+• Status, priority, category, tags, assignment, associated team, and custom fields

 • Contact context

-• Agent Assist and CSAT in the right rail
+• Realtime media handling, Agent Assist, and CSAT in the right rail

 • Channel-specific composers or controls when available